Canada Customs Bonds - Roanoke

 CARM & RPP: Essential FAQs for Canadian Importers

-This FAQ is tailored for Canadian importers who need guidance on complying with the upcoming Release Prior to Payment (RPP) changes under the Canada Border Services Agency (CBSA) Assessment and Revenue Management (CARM) initiative.
+This FAQ is tailored for Canadian importers who need guidance on complying with the Release Prior to Payment (RPP) requirements under the Canada Border Services Agency (CBSA) Assessment and Revenue Management (CARM) initiative.

 1. What is the Release Prior to Payment (RPP) program?